 Students in the SPSF management course will learn the theories and frameworks to identify challenges facing sustainability in our society.
 I believe that studying in our department will provide students with valuable knowledge, giving them opportunities to think about solutions for social issues through the lens of business and management.

-Associate Professor Dr. Taku TOGAWA M anagement, being a wide-ranging field, offers students the opportunity to explore various career paths.
+Associate Professor Dr. Taku TOGAWA

+Management, being a wide-ranging field, offers students the opportunity to explore various career paths.
 As a high school student, I remember feeling uncertain about my future career.
 However, taking management courses like marketing, accounting, economics, and entrepreneurship allowed me to try out different subjects and gain clarity about my goals and interest.

-First-year in the Department of Management Usaburo MENDENHALL DEPT. OF SOCIOLOGY Sociology is the study of how social surroundings influence and are influenced by human behavior and consciousness.
+The Department of Management Usaburo MENDENHALL

+DEPT. OF SOCIOLOGY

+Sociology is the study of how social surroundings influence and are influenced by human behavior and consciousness.
 Sociologists critically question social reality to understand and improve social phenomena.
 Sociology covers all aspects of life, from personal relationships to global issues.
 Our curriculum aims to foster intellectual curiosity and critical interest in human society.
 By teaching students how to analyze and comprehend our complex world with sociological theory and methodology, we help students understand the various dimensions of modern society as well as their relation to social structure and change.
 This enables our students to develop skills to propose solutions for an inclusive and sustainable society.
-CURRICULUM As of AY2023 First-year Second-year Third-year Fourth-year SPSF Common Core Refer to page 3 and 4.
-Specialized Education Compulsory Principles of Sociology First Year Seminar in Sociology Quantitative Methods in Sociology Sociological Sociological Theory1&2 Qualitative Methods in Sociology Introduction to Statistics Advanced Semi nar in Sociology Electives Environmental Sociology, Contemporary Social Problems, Social Change in Postwar Japan, Sociology of Families, Sociology of Globalization, Sociology of Happiness, Work and Employment in Japan, Special Topics in Sociology 1-2, Bachelor's Thesis, etc. Interdisciplir ary Learning General Studies Language Refer to page 3 and 4.

-Sociology is a thematically broad discipline.
-It has strong overlaps with other disciplines like economics, education, journalism, and global studies.
-Within SPSF, you can also take courses from these other disciplines.
-This will help you gain a deeper understanding of the highly complex issues we are facing today and is a clear asset in identifying ways of moving towards sustainable futures.
-This is something that is unique to SPSF.
-Professor Dr. Carola HOMMERICH The interdisciplinary courses held by the SPSF program are helpful in providing opportunities to holistically approach the topic of Sustainability.
+that is unique to SPSF.

+Professor Dr. Carola HOMMERICH

+The interdisciplinary courses held by the SPSF program are helpful in providing opportunities to holistically approach the topic of Sustainability.
 By gaining new perspectives from courses of different fields and through discussions with peers from diverse backgrounds, the SPSF program encourages students to critically analyze the possibilities as well as the challenges we face in attaining a sustainable future which I believe is something of vital importance in current society.